rhysd/vim-optparse/README.md

 " make option parser instance
 let s:opt = optparse#new()

-" define option
+" define options
 call s:opt.on('--hoge=VALUE', 'description of hoge, must have value') call s:opt.on('--foo', 'description of foo')
-" definitions can chain
+" Note: definitions can chain
 call s:opt.on('--[no-]bar', 'description of bar, deniable')
-         \.on('--baz', 'description of baz, has short option', {'short' : '-b'}) call s:opt.on('--qux', 'description of qux, defaults to "aaa"', {'default' : 'aaa'})
+         \.on('--baz', 'description of baz, has short option', {'short' : '-b'})
+         \.on('--qux', 'description of qux, defaults to "aaa"', {'default' : 'aaa'})

 " define command with the parser command! -nargs=* -count -bang Hoge echo s:opt.parse(<q-args>, <count>, <q-bang>)